Capture the Path Once, Then Run It Deterministically

 The overhead is minimal: a quick embedding lookup before the task, and an async save after it completes.
 Zero additional latency during the actual execution.

-For one-off tasks, memory does not matter.
-For RPA workflows that repeat hundreds of times a day, it changes the economics of the entire system.
-An agent that learns is an agent that scales.
+For one-off tasks, it does not matter.
+For RPA workflows that repeat hundreds of times a day, a deterministic interface changes the economics of the entire system.
+Predictable paths, component-level access, and a recovery agent that only wakes on breakage are what let it scale.